tony-aw/tinycodet/README.md

 1)  prevent overlapping namespaces / masking functions
 2)  prevent overriding core R functions
 3)  clarify which function came from which package
-4)  allowing a package to be loaded locally (like only within a function environment) instead of globally
+4)  prevent attaching functions from a package globally
 5)  prevent polluting the namespace (the more packages that are attached, the higher chance of masking functions, and the more difficult to de-bug your code)

-But the advantages of attaching a package instead of loading without attaching are as follows:
+The advantages of attaching a package instead of loading without attaching are as follows:

 1)  Less typing: You have to type less to use functions.
 This is